Transferring colleges is not a decision to be taken lightly.

 How to Transfer Colleges

 So, now that you’re up to speed with the concerns, considerations, and other particulars that go into a transfer, it’s time to discuss exactly how to move between colleges.
-The best way to dive into this conversation is by breaking down the process based on your current year in college.

 Transferring Colleges Freshman Year